The Souls of Black Folk

 [Another copy of the same volume]

-"I sit with Shakespeare and he winces not.
+"Of the Training of Black Men."
+Du Bois emphasized the vital importance of higher education.
+He also wrote: "I sit with Shakespeare and he winces not.
 Across the color line I move arm in arm with Balzac and Dumas....
 From out the caves of Evening that swing between the strong-limbed earth and the tracery of the stars, I summon Aristotle and Aurelius and what soul I will, and they come all graciously with no scorn nor condescension.
 So, wed with Truth, I dwell above the Veil."

 Originally published in The Atlantic Monthly, Vol. 90 (September 1902): 289-297, this essay became Ch.
 VI, "Of the Training of Black Men", in DuBois' The Souls of Black Folk (1903).